On the shape of an axisymmetric meniscus rising from a static liquid pool: Useful formulae for manipulating series

-Typically, for nonlinear ODEs, the precise location of the closest singularity to an expansion point (here $x=0$) is unknown, but can be estimated to within some tolerance.
-In such cases, we may replace $S$ with
+Typically, for nonlinear ODEs, the precise value of the radius of convergence of the power series solution is unknown, but can be estimated (via root test, ratio test, etc.) to within some tolerance.
+In such cases, we may estimate the true radius of convergence, $x_s$, with an approximation, $S$, as

-in~(\ref{eq:Euler2}) where $\epsilon\in(0,2)$.
+where $\epsilon\in(0,2)$.
 We are afforded this flexibility from Taylor's theorem, which tells us that, through the mapping from $x$ to $y$ given by~(\ref{eq:Euler:y}), a Taylor expansion about $y=0$ will converge over the full physical domain $y\in[0,1]$ as long as singularities lie outside of the circle $|y|=1$ in the complex $y$ plane.
-In other words, assuming the closest singularity is due to $x=-S$, the following must hold for convergence of the corresponding Euler series:
+In other words, assuming the closest singularity is due to $x=-x_s$, the following must hold for convergence of the corresponding Euler series:

 We know this to be true in the standard Euler series since then the left side of the inequality above becomes $\pm\infty$, from the standard Euler gauge function~(\ref{eq:Euler:y}).
-However, if we don't know the exact value of $S$ and instead substitute an approximate Euler gauge function
+However, if we do not know the exact value of $x_s$ and substitute the Euler transformation

 into~(\ref{eq:Euler:constraint}), we obtain